 Children are still given the opportunity to hear stories as the teacher reads to the children and shares longer stories/novels.
 Children will have regular opportunities to read aloud to teachers and peers.
 From this the teacher can monitor mastery of sight vocabulary, application of phonics, development of fluency and expression, knowledge of the structure of language and audience awareness.
 Children will be given opportunities for silent reading during the week.

-Teachers will keep an ongoing record of their pupil’s progress in reading using TIPPs, recording achievement on weekly guided reading planning sheets, and at the end of each term on the Learning Platform (the school tracking system).
+Teachers will keep an ongoing record of their pupil’s progress in reading using the Gateshead Assessment Profile, recording achievement on guided reading planning sheets, and at the end of each term on the school tracking system.
 Progress will be reported to parents regularly throughout the year.

 Phonic levels and book band colour levels will be tracked by the teacher and the Literacy Coordinator.
 Phonic levels will be tracked half termly and book band levels will be tracked termly.
 Reading levels will be tracked across the whole school on a termly basis.